 Pupils or parents who are concerned about receiving any form of electronic communication or who would like further information of a technical nature are encouraged to speak to a member of staff at the school.
-In the first instance this might be the Pastoral Lead, the Head of Pre-Prep or the Deputy Head.
+In the first instance this might be the Assistant Head (Pastoral).
 For more technical information, parents should contact the Computing co-ordinator.
 Websites providing good advice about cyberbullying can be found at: